 What influence is it on a person to grow up with a name linked to history?
-Is it a burden or is it an inspiration to carry a name?
+Is it a burden, or is it an inspiration to carry a name?
 For Martin Luther King jr, I imagine this connection must have been a source of inspiration.

 With the handwriting fonts project, I am proposing a similar situation: What does it mean to write your thoughts and ideas with the “hand” of Dr. King, Luther, Einstein, or Freud?
-Is the author lurking over your shoulder as you write or are you dictating, is the font a disguise or mask to hide behind, is it a role to switch into and to see and act as if you were, is it a challenging discussion on paper or an uplifting empowering writing together?
+Is the author lurking over your shoulder as you write, or are you dictating, is the font a disguise or mask to hide behind, is it a role to switch into and to see and act as if you were, is it a challenging discussion on paper or an uplifting empowering writing together?
 I hope that these projects enrich your daily reading and writing experience and serve as a source of inspiration and a playful encounter with history.

 Back in 2014, listening to the radio feature, I wrote Martin Luther King (1929-1968) on a board in my studio.
 A friend saw it and suggested then that I should create a Martin Luther (1483-1546) font first.
-I launched a successful Kickstarter campaign in 2017, the 500th anniversary of the reformation.
+I launched a successful Kickstarter campaign in 2017, the 500th anniversary of the Reformation.

 In the Luther project description, you can read that I had planned to create the Dr. King font in 2018 commemorating the 50th anniversary of Dr. King’s assassination.
-But Luther’s half a millennia-old handwriting occupied me longer than expected.
-After the campaign succeeded, scholars from different fields (Historians, Palaeographers, Latin scholars) contributed freely to the documentation, expanding the work beyond what I had planned.
-These contributions gave the project new angles to the subject, which I value very much.
+But Luther’s half millennia-old handwriting occupied me longer than expected.
+After the campaign succeeded, scholars from different fields (Historians, Palaeographers, and Latin scholars) contributed freely to the documentation, expanding the work beyond what I had planned.
+These contributions gave the project new angles on the subject, which I value very much.
 I am curious to see how this project about Dr. King’s handwriting will develop and invite you to contribute and join this journey.

 In 2019 I started a Kickstarter Campaign to finance the production costs at one time.
 The campaign fell short on October 26, which became the start of this website.
 Instead of crowdfunding the production all at once, this project works letter by letter.